Christof/vim_tips/vim_tips.md

 nodelint\ %`.
 The output can be parsed to populate the quickfix list.
 The option `errorformat` defines how the output is parsed.
 The `:compiler {name}` configures a compiler.

+### Project-wide search

+`:grep` is a wrapper around grep (or any program like grep, e.g. ack) to stay in vim when searching multiple files.
+The results are placed in the quickfix list.
+For example searching for a word ignoring the casing can be achieved with `:grep -i search_word *`.
+The asterix denotes the file types which should be considered.